AkimoA/RedPill-2025/README.md

 Setting the screensaver and showing only black screen may be related to this issue.
 After unlocking from the black screen, it may show an alert like

-Screensaver can’t be opened because Apple cannot check it for malicious software
+'Screensaver can’t be opened because Apple cannot check it for malicious software'

 Here is what you can do to solve it: